On this page

 Just because your rules say 'model rules' at the top doesn't mean they are still the model rules - many organisations who started with the model rules have made changes to the model rules over time (but may not have changed the document title).

-How to make changes to your rules
+How to make changes to your rules or constitution

 - what is a constitution and is this the same as 'rules' or 'articles'?

-- issues to look out for, and
+- what issues should you to look out for before changing your rules?

 Select the state or territory where your organisation will be based and download the relevant fact sheet: